Best late-night desserts places in Singapore

 Address: 957 Upper Serangoon Road, Singapore 534717

-Naked Ice Cream is not halal-certified, but uses no pork or lard.
+Naked Ice Cream is not a halal-certified eatery but uses no pork or lard.

 3. No Horse Run

-Northsiders will be thrilled to know that there’s a dessert place nearby: No Horse Run at Yishun.
-For a classic twist to the traditional waffle, get their Pandan Gula Melaka ($6.50), which comes drizzled with your choice of housemade sauce—Classic Maple Syrup, Childhood Milo, House-Made Jam, or Caramelised Cookies.
-Add a scoop of Muah Chee ice cream ($5) to go with your waffles.
+Northsiders will be thrilled to know that there’s a dessert place nearby: No Horse Run located in Yishun.
+For a classic twist to the traditional waffle, get their Pandan Gula Melaka Waffle ($6.50), which comes drizzled with your choice of housemade sauce—Classic Maple Syrup, Childhood Milo, House-Made Jam, or Caramelised Cookies.
+They’re known for their locally inspired ice creams, including Muah Chee ($5).

 Check out our No Horse Run review!